GalAvineri/ISIC-Archive-Downloader/README.md

 # Instructions
 1.  download or clone the repository
 2.  run download_dataset.py with the number of images you would like to download.
-    e.g `python download_dataset 13000`
+    e.g `python download_dataset.py 23000`
     If you would like to download the entire ISIC archive, just enter the current number of images the archive possess.

     Warning: Make sure you have enough space in the download destination.
     Otherwise the download will run into errors.

-3.  (optional)
+#### Optional
-    You can change the default directories which the images and their descriptions will be downloaded to.
+1. You can change the default directories which the images and their descriptions will be downloaded to.
-    `python download_dataset 13000 --images-dir /Data/Images --descs-dir /Data/Descriptions`
+`python download_dataset.py 23000 --images-dir /Data/Images --descs-dir /Data/Descriptions`

-    You can also change the default amount of processes that will work in parallel to download
+2. You can choose to download either only benign or malignant images. `python download_dataset.py 23000 --filter benign`
-    the dataset
+3. You can also change the default amount of processes that will work in parallel to download the dataset
-    `python download_dataset 13000 --p 16`
+`python download_dataset.py 23000 --p 16`
 But if you don't have a clue about this one, the default will be fine.

 # How does it work
 Searching for a few images using the API provided by the website, we found that the images are stored